c4arl0s/7RewritingHistory/README.md

 HEAD is now at d417237 Add green page
 ```

-This puts us in a **detached HEAD state**, which means our HEAD is no longer on the tip of a branch.
-We are actually in the opposite situation as we were in [Undoing Changes]() when we checked our a commit **before** the branch tip.
-Now, we are looking at a commit **after** the tip of the branch, but we still have a detached **HEAD**:
+This puts us in a detached HEAD state, which means our HEAD is no longer on the tip of a branch.
+We are actually in the opposite situation as we were in [Undoing Changes]() when we checked our a commit before the branch tip.
+Now, we are looking at a commit after the tip of the branch, but we still have a detached HEAD:

 ![Screen Shot 2020-06-01 at 17 49 41](https://user-images.githubusercontent.com/24994818/83462250-58988f00-a430-11ea-8d1d-c476cb41dcf4.png)